 Digital printing requires ink or toner cartridges to generate printouts.
 Microsoft Word templates can be employed to format data or add color logos or other graphics to the label when using a digital printer.
 These printers use sheets of labels, often resulting in paper jams when the same sheet is passed for a second time through the printer.
 Both laser and inkjet printers are examples of digital printers.

 - Inkjet – Though they can produce photo-quality images, inkjet printers rely on expensive ink cartridges that can often result in smeared or smudged printouts.
-However, once dried, inkjet printouts can resist some short-term chemical exposure, including wiping with alcohol.
+However, once dried, inkjet labels can resist some short-term chemical exposure, including wiping with alcohol.

 - Laser – Laser printers provide much more stability than inkjet, as their printouts are less likely to smudge or fade and are also waterproof.
 They are compatible with more types of labeling materials, making them more versatile as well.
-However, laser printouts are likely to smudge or rub off when exposed to harsh chemicals.
+However, laser labels are likely to smudge or rub off when exposed to harsh chemicals.

 Overall, thermal-transfer printers are ideal for printing barcodes, serialized information, and other custom data.
 They’re extremely versatile and represent the best choice for harsh industrial environments, whether your labels are exposed to chemicals, oils, extreme temperatures, or abrasion.
 For general office use, direct thermal printers are a cost-effective option, with printers that are take up relatively little space.
 If your labels need color graphics or logos, you’re better off using a digital printing method.
 Laser printers are recommended when you require durable printouts, while inkjet printers produce better graphics and provide more resistance against harsh environments.